join-sigma/sigma-site-on-eleventy/posts/msf-sigma.md

 ---
-layout: layouts/page.njk
 title: Sigma MSF Cluster
-permalink: /msf/sigma.html
-section: MSF
-date: 2018-01-01
-guild-photo: /assets/img/msf-share-en.jpg
-parent: Gaming communities
-eleventyNavigation:
-  key: Sigma MSF
-  parent: MSF
-#   order: 3
-metaDescription:  "Greetings from the Sigma MSF Cluster.
+metaDescription: Greetings from the Sigma MSF Cluster.
 Join greatness today.
-We invite you to join and see for yourself if sigma is the right place for you."
+We invite you to join and see for yourself if sigma is the right place for you.
+# date: 2019-01-01T00:00:00.000Z
+date: 2021-09-09
+author: FieryThunder
+summary: The purpose is to create an environment to encourage any type of movement desired by the individual member.
+For example, a player whose focus is aggressive growth would not be a good fit for a low growth alliance.
+Rather than that player choosing to leave, they are encouraged to apply and specify the power or specs of an alliance and can move up.
+tags:
+  - msf
 ---

 ## The Sigma philosophy: